e-kwsm/nwchem-wiki/COSMO-Solvation-Model.md

-`gamma_s` modifies the width of the smooth switching function that eliminates surface charges when their positions move into the sphere of a neighboring atom. `gamma_s 0.0` leads to a heavyside or abrupt switching function, whereas `gamma_s 1.0` maximizes the width of the switching function.
+`gamma_s` modifies the width of the smooth switching function that eliminates surface charges when their positions move into the sphere of a neighboring atom. `gamma_s 0.0` leads to a Heaviside or abrupt switching function, whereas `gamma_s 1.0` maximizes the width of the switching function.
 The default value is `gamma_s 1.0`.